I don’t remember the exact second it happened, but I can still picture the moment I realized something was completely out of place in my own body.

 Small, hard-earned victories have taken on new significance.
 Sliding on both socks without tipping over feels like winning a trophy.
 Carrying freshly brewed coffee across kitchen without spilling feels like an Olympic feat.
 Old habits never noticed these moments.
 New me wants to hang streamers, cheer aloud, celebrate milestones that once seemed mundane — because in their own way, they truly are.

-The Social Side of Stroke Talk
+Social Side of Recovery Conversations

 Then comes verbal tiptoeing: